xahiru/IPA_Fall_2024/NS0064/mid-term-assignment/greenhouse-farming-system/README.md

 8. create route for login add login route to the home page
 9. created a signup page, complete the structure
 10. create route for signup add signup route to the home
+11. install json server for database
+12. create a database file named "database.json" inside the prject directory.
+13. run the database